How to Locate Super & Consolidate Super Funds

 What is super consolidation?

 Super consolidation is something to consider for anyone with more than one super account.
-It can be a smart move that sees you find and transfer all your different super accounts into one account.
+It can be a smart move to find and transfer all your different super accounts into one account.
 That way you're only paying one set of fees and only dealing with one super fund.

 Before you transfer your super into one consolidated account, there are a few things related to insurance that you might need to consider:

-- think about whether you want to or can transfer your existing cover, otherwise it could be cancelled
+- Think about whether you want to or can transfer your existing insurance cover, otherwise it could be cancelled

 Why do these things matter?
 Well, all super funds are different...